webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 ## Energy Storage

 The foundation of the electrical system is the batteries.
-The system is sized large enough to support 5 full days of power usuage without charging of any kind.
+The system is sized large enough (26 kWh) to support 5 full days of energy (5.2 kWh) usuage without charging of any kind.

 ### House Bank - 25.6 V Lithium